nanddeepn/code-samples/MSTeams/task-modules-tab/YouTubePlayer_HTML_Page/README.md

-# YouTube Player - Microsoft Teams App
+# YouTube Player - Microsoft Teams App (HTML Page)

 This sample is a Microsoft Teams application which explores the basics of task modules in Microsoft Teams and how to collect input from users in a custom Teams tab.
 A standard HTML page that accepts the ID of a video on YouTube.
 When the task module is invoked, it will display the video using the YouTube embedded player.